kofimuad/alx-low_level_programming/0x0D-preprocessor/README.md

 ## Task 3 - Function-like macro
 Write a function-like macro ```ABS(x)``` that computes the absolute value of a number ```x```.

+## Task 4 - SUM
+Write a function-like macro SUM(x, y) that computes the sum of the numbers x and y.